2018 Georgia State Panthers football team: Schedule

 Georgia State announced its 2018 football schedule on February 27, 2018.
-The 2018 schedule consists of 6 home and away games in the regular season.
-The Panthers host Sun Belt foes ULM, Coastal Carolina, Texas State, and in-state rivals Georgia Southern, and traveled to Troy, Arkansas State, Louisiana, and Appalachian State.
-Georgia State will not play Sun Belt foe South Alabama this year.
-The team will play four non-conference games, two home game against Kennesaw State, an FCS team from the Big South Conference, Western Michigan from the Mid-American Conference (MAC), and two road games against NC State from the Atlantic Coast Conference (ACC) and Memphis from the American Athletic Conference (AAC).
+The 2018 schedule consisted of 6 home and away games in the regular season.
+The Panthers hosted Sun Belt foes ULM, Coastal Carolina, Texas State, and in-state rivals Georgia Southern, and traveled to Troy, Arkansas State, Louisiana, and Appalachian State.
+Georgia State would not play Sun Belt foe South Alabama this year.
+The team would play four non-conference games, two home game against Kennesaw State, an FCS team from the Big South Conference, Western Michigan from the Mid-American Conference (MAC), and two road games against NC State from the Atlantic Coast Conference (ACC) and Memphis from the American Athletic Conference (AAC).